preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Note that external users that has been invited in the Azure AD can be added here as well.
 Users invited this way can log in with their own Microsoft 365 account.

 Administrators are added or removed the same way for Business Profile, Shared Links, Announcements and Search (just one field available).
-The Search permissions settings are available in Omnia 6.12 and later.
 Here's the settings for Business profile as an example:

 .. image:: permissons-pb.png